-- Notification of termination by the black start unit owner (whether termination is due to deactivation of the black start unit or that the black start unit owner no longer seeks to provide black start service) in accordance with Schedule 6A of the PJM OATT; - 2.
-Identification by Transmission Owner (TO) or PJM of new or changed black start needs as a result of a review of its restoration plan; - 3.
-Procurement of black start resources in the event that the Black Start Selection Process described in Section 10.1 of this Manual fails to procure adequate black start resources to meet reliability criteria for procuring black start as provided for in PJM Manual M36.
+- Notification of termination by the blackstart unitBlackStart Unit owner (whether termination isdue to deactivation of the blackstart unitBlackStart Unit or that the blackstart unitBlackStart Unit owner no longer seeks to provide blackstart serviceBlackStart Service) in accordance with Schedule 6A of the PJM OATT; - 2 Identification by Transmission Owner (TO) or PJM of new or changed black start needs as a result of a review of its restoration plan; - Procurement of blackstart resources in the event that the BlackStart Selection Process described in Section 10.1 of this Manual fails to procure adequate black start resources to meet reliability criteria for procuring blackstart as provided for in PJM Manual M36.

-Upon the occurrence of any of the triggering events listed above, PJM will begin discussions with the TO to identify whether black start resources are needed in light of the existence of one of the triggering events.
+Upon the occurrence of any of the triggering events listed above, PJM will begin discussions with the TO to identify whether blackstart resources are needed in light of the existence of one of the triggering events.

-- 1. If PJM and the TO determine that there is sufficient redundancy of black start resources in the region, consistent with the minimum critical black start requirement defined in Attachment A of PJM Manual M-36 on System Restoration, such that there is no need to replace the terminating black start unit in the restoration plan, PJM will initiate a final review and approval through the SOS-T committee of the TO's restoration plan and advise the TO whether such plan is adequate without a replacement black start unit.
-In the event that PJM and the TO do not agree on whether there is a need to replace the terminating black start unit in the restoration plan, PJM will initiate a review with SOS-T for additional technical assessment, and if after the SOS evaluation, an agreement is not yet achieved, the PJM Dispute Resolution process will be employed.
+- 1. If PJM and the TO determine that there is sufficient redundancy of blackstart resources in the region, consistent with the minimum critical blackstart requirement defined in Attachment A of PJM Manual M-36 on System Restoration, such that there is no need to replace the terminating blackstart unitBlackStart Unit in the restoration plan, PJM will initiate a final review and approval through the SOS-T committee of the TO's restoration plan and advise the TO whether such plan is adequate without a replacement blackstart unitBlackStart Unit.
+In the event that PJM and the TO do not agree on whether there is a need to replace the terminating blackstart unitBlackStart Unit in the restoration plan, PJM will initiate a review with SOS-T for additional technical assessment, and if after the SOS evaluation, an agreement is not yet achieved, the PJM Dispute Resolution process will be employed.
 Please refer to Section 4 of the PJM Manual for Administrative Services for the PJM Interconnection Operating Agreement (M33) for more details about the PJM Dispute Resolution process. - If PJM and the TO determine that there is a need to procure black start resources due to a black start termination/deactivation or a change in black start need, PJM shall proceed with the process defined in Section 10.2.1 to replace the withdrawing or deactivating black start resource.